arman-chauhan/Image-processor-in-C/README.md

-A image processing library written in c completely from scratch
+A image processing library written in c